PhilStrub/jerry/README.md

 - "List all tables in the database"
 - "Show me the schema for the Person.Person table"
 - "Query the top 5 customers from sales.customer"
-- "Fetch my last 3 emails"
+- "Check my unread emails"
-- "Send an email to test@example.com with subject 'Test' and body 'Hello!'"
+- "Classify this email: [paste email text here]"
+- "Reply to the email from [sender] about [topic]"
+- "Who should I contact about billing issues?"
+- "What Mountain-100 bikes do we have in stock?"

 ## Database